phoenixsheppard28/Renewable_Suitability_Predictor/README.md

 ```
 These functions employ the methodologies used in my research paper (https://doi.org/10.58445/rars.682) .
 They perform 3 main jobs:
 1. Gather 2020 meteorological data from the NREL Physical Solar Model API for each coordinate
-2. They use the Typical Meteorological Year (TMY) to transform the time series data
+2. Use the Typical Meteorological Year (TMY) to transform the time series data
 3. Use the Random Forest Classifier (RFC) algorithm to determine suitability

 Both functions return a list of two things: